Top Trainers in HK

 The switch to Hong Kong yielded a rich dividend as Keen Winner gave Millard a Derby winner in his first season, while Ambitious Dragon’s string of big wins saw him crowned Horse of the Year twice.
 Now 57, Millard tends to have fewer runners than most but is known for turning them out in peak condition.
 He started this season very strongly and ended the year one shy of his 600th career success in Hong Kong.

-Sign up to Coral, bet £10 and get up to £30 in free bets.
+Sign up to William Hill using promo code C30, bet £10 and get 3 x £10 free bets.

 Further terms and conditions may apply